Code-Institute-Submissions/Gmanprodev-Renovate-it/README.md

 ## Deployment

-This web app was developed in Gitpod and pushed to the remote repository, GitHub.
-The live page is hosted on GitHub Pages.
+This web app was developed in Gitpod and pushed to the remote repository, GitHub and Heroku.
+The live page is deployed on Heroku.

 **Used commands during deployment:**
 * `git add .` - to add the files to the staging area.